thehyve/transmart-core/README.md

   `ddl/postgresql/GLOBAL` for more information.
 * Make sure you test the changes by recreating the database.

+To update the plugin module params from the database (a doubtful course of action; better to edit the files in `data/common/searchapp/plugin_modules_params/`), then do:

+    cd data/postgres
+	make searchapp/Makefile
+    make -C searchapp dump_plugin_module
+    make -C ../common/searchapp/plugin_modules_params process_dump

   [master]: https://github.com/thehyve/transmartApp/tree/master
   [liquibase]: http://www.liquibase.com/
   [ts_etl]: https://github.com/thehyve/tranSMART-ETL